dsoprea/HuffmanExample/README.md

 54 68 61 6e 6b 20 79 6f 75 20 66 6f 72 20 6c 69
 73 74 65 6e 69 6e 67 2e 0a
 ```

+**Note that the encoded data is bigger then the original data because our data is small and we combine the encoded-data with the tree.
+Small data is used for the benefit of this example but larger data will be used in practice.**